weak-head/m4b-maker/README.md

 Key features:

-- *Parallel Processing*: Splits tasks across multiple threads to take advantage of multi-core systems.
+- Splits tasks across multiple workers.
-- *Custom Settings*: Lets you customize `m4bify` options, like bitrate and chapter generation.
+- Lets you customize `m4bify` options, like bitrate and chapter generation.
-- *Automated Folder Detection*: Automatically finds audiobook directories in the root folder.
+- Automatically finds audiobook directories in the root folder.
-- *Detailed Logs*: Creates logs for each conversion and saves them in the source folder for easy reference.
+- Creates logs for each conversion and saves them in the source folder for easy reference.

 **Syntax**